fmorriso/angular-bootstrap-nav/README.md

 # AngularBootstrap4Nav

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
+This project was generated with [Angular-CLI](https://github.com/angular/angular-cli) version 1.2.6.

+It has been subsequently upgraded to Angular-CLI 6.1.2 and Angular 6.1.1.

 ## Further Information

 See the PDF document located in this same GitHub repository for more detailed information.

+### ngx-

 ## Development server